Lesson 1: The Flow of Love and Identity "in Christ"

 When we are able to freely receive and give love in relationships proportionately in this way, the need of our hearts for love is satisfied and brokenness is healed.

-Truth is, we can’t effectively love ourselves, others, or God until we first receive Father God’s love through the sacrifice of Jesus Christ.
-Unfortunately, many reject God's grace offered to them by the finished work of Christ.
-Scripture teaches us that those who reject Christ are still "in Adam" dead in their trespasses and sins and that the wrath of God abides upon them because God's anger is toward all unrighteousness (Ephesians 2:1-5).
-Now for believers who have trusted the gospel of grace it is important that we receive God's love (in our hearts) knowing that we are loved by God because of our position in Christ and not based on our performance, behavior, life circumstances, and so on.
-The enemy tries to prevent believers from receiving God's love through false teachings about how God's love operates today, often times getting believers to focus on their behavior and circumstances as a metric for God's love rather than on Christ.
+The enemy will try to prevent believers from receiving God's love through false teachings about how God's love operates today.
+These false religious doctrines cause believers to focus on their behavior and circumstances as a metric for God's love rather than on Christ and their identify in Him.
 Paul warns us in 2 Corinthians 2:11 to not be ignorant of the enemy's devices, lest Satan should get an advantage over us.
 Therefore, it's important to be aware of the enemy's common areas of attack.

 The enemy tries to attack us in these two main ways: